 Rudi Dornbusch was an economist who worked at several prestigious American universities from the 70s to the early 2000s.
 Students of international macroeconomics are fond of quoting “Dornbusch’s Law.”

-It is not a rigorous statement and there are many similar versions, all called ‘Dornbusch’s law.
+It is not a rigorous statement and there are many versions with slightly different wording.
+One of the most concise is;

 “Crises take longer to arrive than you can possibly imagine, but when they do come, they happen faster than you can possibly imagine”.

 Dornbusch was certainly not thinking of the collision repair industry of 2021 when he wrote this, but it applies exactly.
 Those progressive operators who have been preparing for many years and are repairing cars properly now will not be taken by surprise.